 Take Home Messages

-• There is normally no advantage to consuming more than 0.82g/lb (1.8g/kg) of protein per day to preserve or build muscle.
-This already includes a very safe mark-up.
-There hasn’t been any recorded advantage of consuming more than 0.64g/lb.
-The only exceptions to this rule could be individuals with extraordinarily high anabolic hormone levels.
+• There is normally no advantage to consuming more than 0.82g/lb (1.8g/kg) of protein per day to preserve or build muscle for natural trainees.
+This already includes a mark-up, since most research finds no more benefits after 0.64g/lb.

 Macronutrient content of a hypoenergy diet affects nitrogen retention and muscle function in weight lifters.
 Walberg JL, Leidy MK, Sturgill DJ, Hinkle DE, Ritchey SJ, Sebolt DR. Int J Sports Med.
 1988 Aug;9(4):261-6.